 You can use this frosting for anything, whether that’s a layer cake, sheet cake, or cupcakes.
 Below is a photo of my extra moist chocolate sheet cake with chocolate cream cheese frosting spread on top.

 How to add color to cream cheese frosting

 Cream cheese frosting and sugar cookies is a match made in heaven.
 You get the sweet and buttery cookie paired with the slightly tangy but extra creamy frosting.
-But to make it a bit more fun, here’s how you can add color to your cream cheese frosting:
+But to make it a bit more fun, here’s how you can add color:

 - Do not use liquid food coloring.
 You need a lot of liquid coloring to get a decent color pay off.
 This liquid will thin out your frosting and make it much too runny.
 Instead, use gel food coloring.
 You only need a couple drops to color the frosting.
 Here is the brand I use.

 - Mixing in the food coloring is additional friction that slightly heats up the frosting.
 This makes it a bit softer, so chill the frosting before use.
 If you’ve separated it into small dishes, only chill for 15-20 minutes.
 If you’re coloring an entire bowl of frosting with just one color, chill the bowl for 30-45 minutes.